chandu736/Events_Management-RestAPI/README.md

 - **Choice of Tech Stack:** Spring Boot was chosen for its rapid development capabilities and easy configuration.
 MySQL was chosen for its reliability and compatibility with Spring Boot.
 - **Database Schema Design:** The database schema was designed to efficiently store and retrieve event data based on location and date.
 Tables were normalized to reduce redundancy and improve data integrity.
 - **Handling Pagination:** Pagination was implemented to efficiently handle large datasets by fetching only a subset of data at a time.
 This improves application performance and user experience.
-Pagination parameters such as page number and page size are accepted as query parameters in API requests.
+Pagination parameter that is page number accepted as query parameter in API requests.
 - **Error Handling:** Proper error handling mechanisms were implemented throughout the application to provide meaningful error messages to users.
 Custom exception classes were created to handle specific error scenarios, such as invalid input and resource not found.

 ## Setup and Run Instructions